citusdata/citus_docs/migration/transitioning.rst

 This will run an efficient co-located join on the worker holding the shard for this store id.

 The second technique is to remove the regions table and denormalizing the database by embedding the sales_tax property directly into purchases.
-Duplicating just one property isn't too bad, but the situation isn't as nice for wider reference tables.
+This is a viable solution if your reference tables aren't very wide.
 Note that reference columns can also be stored in a single JSONB column in the denormalized table to prevent the latter from becoming awkwardly wide.

 Query Migration
 ---------------